idodov/MusicTracker/README.md

 `http://<your-home-assistant-ip>:8123/local/music_charts.html`

 -   Replace `<your-home-assistant-ip>` with the IP address of your Home Assistant instance.
--   Bookmark this page!
-It's your new personal music dashboard.
+-   Bookmark this page or add it as a `webpage` card to your dashboard.
+It's recomended to use `Pannel (single card)` dashboard for best results.

 ---